 Exhibit a display illustrating one of the following options: 1) personal information about yourself - who you are, things you like to do, things you are good at, your favorites; 2) your feelings and how you handle these feelings; 3) your family, their responsibilities, how you work together; OR 4) the Family Pedigree that may include family group pages.
-Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.

-Civic Engagement 2 (SF 50146)
+Civic Engagement 2 (SF 50146) Citizenship: Level 2 - My Neighborhood - Required 💷

 Exhibit a display illustrating one of the following options: 1) your neighborhood; 2) how you were a good neighbor or led a service project for your community; OR 3) a Citizenship Challenge that you helped organize and lead (see the project book for details).
-Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.

-Civic Engagement 3 (SF 50147)
+Civic Engagement 3 (SF 50147) Citizenship: Level 3 - My Community and Me - Required 🧐

 Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual: 1) Government; 2) Business and Industry; 3) Transportation, Communication & Utilities; 4) Culture & Heritage; 5) Natural Resources & Environment; 6) Education; 7) Organizations within your community; 8) Tourism; OR 9) Support Systems within your community.
-Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.